ksargsyan/x4k_hugo/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Selected Talks and Posters'
+title: 'Selected Presentations'
 subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 10
   # Filter on criteria
   filters:
     author: ""